 You can also install suspended platforms on which he can climb and jump.
 They also need heavy duty cat scratchers.
 Especially wooden and sturdy ones are perfect for Bengal kittens.
 It is also necessary to know how to devote a little time to your little companion.

 No particular concern between Bengal cats and other carnivores, or mammals that he will have taken care to know from a young age.
 Naturally curious, the Bengal cat can even put himself in danger with an unknown dog.
-With feathered animals, small mammals, and aquarium or pond fish, his feline hunting instincts can reveal themselves and it is advisable to be careful with certain connections.
+With feathered animals, small mammals, and aquarium or pond fish, his feline hunting instincts can reveal themselves, and it is advisable to be careful with specific connections.